Start your free &

 Fast-tracked claims:

-There are circumstances where a claim can be fast-tracked such as where someone is suffering from a terminal illness and does not have long to live or if there are other reasons for urgency.
+There are circumstances where a claim can be fast-tracked.
+These include where someone has a terminal illness and does not have long to live.
+There can also be other reasons for urgency.

 Yes.
 It is possible to make a civil abuse compensation claim against an institution, a church, religious organisation, or school.

-There are essentially two ways in which the institution can be found responsible:
+There are 2 ways in which the institution can be found responsible:

-If the institution knew about your abuse (or the abuse of others) or should have known about the abuse (through complaints being made previously or otherwise) then a successful claim could be pursued against the institution for their failure to act appropriately and prevent the abuse.
+Did the institution know about your abuse (or the abuse of others)?
+Or, should they have known about the abuse (as complaints were made previously or otherwise)?
+If so, a l claim could be pursued against the institution for their failure to act appropriately and prevent the abuse.

 Generally, the law does not hold an institution responsible for the criminal acts of others.

-There have been some further developments in this area of the law though, particularly where historical child sexual abuse has taken place.
+There have beendevelopments in this area of the law though, particularly where historical child sexual abuse has taken place.

-Where the perpetrator committed the abuse through their position in their work (for example youth detention guards, teachers, headmasters, tutors, and child carers, and so on) or as representatives of a church or religious groups (such as priests, pastors, church volunteers) or on behalf of anyone else then those institutions or organisations could be held responsible for the actions of their employees or volunteers.
+So, if the perpetrator committed the abuse through their position in their work or as a representative of a church or religious group, or on behalf of anyone else, then those institutions or organisations could be held responsible for the actions.

 Legally, it is not normally enough that the abuser held such a position.
-To be able to make the institution responsible you need to establish that:
+To make the institution responsible, you need to establish both that:

-• that the institution gave the abuser a special role which enabled them to have a degree of
+• that the institution gave the abuser a special role which meant they had a degree of:

 • power